-With the Java Platform Binding, the platform-specific derived data types defined in the IF-IMC abstract API are mapped as follows:
+With the Java Platform Binding, the platform-specific derived data types defined in the IF-IMV abstract API are mapped as follows:

-The TNC_MessageTypeList type is mapped to an array of longs (long []).
-The value NULL is allowed for a TNC MessageTypeList only where explicitly permitted in this specification.
+The TNC\MessageTypeList, TNC\VendorIDList, and TNC\MessageSubtypeList types are mapped to an array of longs (long []).
+The value NULL is allowed for these types only where explicitly permitted in this specification.